Can You Get Addicted to Crack After the First Use?

 How Do You Get Addicted to Crack?

 Crack delivers a quick, intense high that can fuel cravings and accelerate the development of dependency.
 However, crack addiction may not manifest right away.
 What generally first happens is that a positive association is made in the brain between crack use and the initially pleasant high it elicits.
-This impact of this link, once established, is modified by a number of other factors – a person's environment, their genetic makeup and various other psychological factors.
-The complicated interplay influences future use and addiction, and helps to determine how quickly they may develop.
+This impact of this link, once established, is modified by a number of other factors—a person’s environment, their genetic makeup, and various other psychological factors.
+This complicated interplay influences future use and addiction, and helps to determine how quickly they may develop.

 Addiction refers to the continued use of a substance in spite of evidence that use of the substance causes negative consequences.
 Again, numerous factors contribute to the likelihood and timeline of crack addiction.
 For example, someone with a history of illicit drug use or mental illness may be at particularly high risk of developing an addiction to the drug.